 You may review your degree audit in Degree Works, accessible in myHilltop.

 Your degree audit is the electronic version of your degree plan.
-The courses you have already taken, are currently taking, as well as the courses you have remaining are listed in your degree audit.
-If you have questions about the order to take your courses or prerequisites, please review your Plan in Degree Works.
+The courses you have already taken and are currently taking, plus the courses you have remaining are listed in your degree audit.
+If you have questions about the order in which to take your courses or prerequisites, please review your Plan in Degree Works.

 If your degree audit is incorrect, please contact your graduate advisor to update it.

-You may access the bookstore online and either purchase books through the website or go to the bookstore on the main campus to purchase books.
+You may access the bookstore online and either purchase books through the website or go to the bookstore on the main campus.

 Currently enrolled students are allowed to “step out” two consecutive terms before being required to reapply to their admitted graduate program.
 You are not required to formally notify the university if you would like to take off a semester or term.
 It can be helpful if you notify your advisor of your plans.
 Contact the graduate advisor for the business school when you are ready to re-enroll in order to have your academic record reactivated (eligibility requirements apply).

-Up to 12 hours of graduate-level work from a regionally accredited university may be transferred into your degree plan with pre-approval from the business school dean.
-Courses must carry a grade of B or higher and credits may not have been earned towards completion of another degree.
+Up to 12 hours of graduate-level work from a regionally accredited university may be transferred into your degree plan with pre-approval from the business school dean for the MBA.
+Up to 9 hours of graduate-level work from a regionally accredited university may be transferred into your degree plan with pre-approval from the business school dean for the MSLC.
+Courses must carry a grade of B or higher and credits cannot have been earned towards completion of another degree.
 To be considered for transfer, credits must be submitted at the time of application, and students must request transfer credit prior to creation of the student’s degree plan.
 Additionally, courses must have been taken within the six-year time limit for completion of your degree.
-The business school graduate advisor will require a description of the course(s) and will submit the paper work to the dean for approval.
+The business school graduate advisor will require a description of the course(s) and will submit the paperwork to the dean for approval.